by Francesca Perry

 In my work we organise ‘walk and talks’ as a key form of consultation for urban development.
 Our objective is to understand a particular area of the city and how its local community of residents and businesses uses it, interacts with it, and thinks about it.
 By treading the streets and moving through the places themselves, it uncovers far more than simple conversation.
 Walking through a place is an illuminating form of communication with – and about – the city.

 I strongly believe in the power of participation in public life.
 I don’t believe you can get the most from a city by observing it through a car window.
 Walking – being connected to the urban fabric – is increasingly important in an age where vehicles intensify human disconnection from space.
 As Brendan Crain writes, ‘it is within our power to create a better city simply by being present’.
 Streets come to life when we walk on them.

 Part of the freedom I associate with urban walking is the freedom to determine your own route, your own pace, to be accountable only to yourself.
 The appeal of this lies in the fact that such freedoms are limited in our urban lives – of work, pressures, expectation, commitment.
 Moving through the streets, as part of the streets, can empower and liberate.

-The political potency of walking through the city – occupying the streets, participating in protest marches – is well documented.
-Far more can be said about this than I could summarise here.
+The political potency of walking through the city – occupying the streets, participating in protest marches – has a long history.
 But these crucial public acts continue to highlight the importance of the freedom and symbolic action that walking through city spaces can offer.